TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

 The skin is made of three layers.
 The epidermis (the outermost layer-which has five sublayers) the dermis (the middle or supporting layer) and the subcutis (bottom or fatty layer).

 The epidermis, the layer we see and touch is very tough but microscopically thin.
 It is the layer with the highest content of water.
-However, as we mature, the skin’s ability to retain water decreases which causes the skin to become dehydrated.
+However, as we mature, the skin’s ability to retain water decreases which cause the skin to become dehydrated.
 This is why many of us feel the need to use a moisturizer when we reach our mid 20’s.
 The melanocytes (the cells responsible for skin’s pigment) are present in the lower layers of the epidermis.
 These protective cells produce pigment (melanin) in response to ultraviolet rays, skin trauma, and/or hormones.
 Melanocytes migrate into individual cells to form a physical umbrella over the cell’s nucleus.
 This “brown umbrella” (a suntan) is created to protect the cell’s nucleus from even further sun damage and sunburn.

-Because a tan is created only when the skin is confronted with injury, there is NO such thing as a healthy tan (unless it comes from a self tanner).
+Because a tan is created only when the skin is confronted with injury, there is NO such thing as a healthy tan (unless it comes from a self-tanner).
 When severe damage has occurred and as we mature, these cells often coagulate into clumps causing hyperpigmentation (age spots).

-The subcutis (the bottom layer) consists mainly of fat and cells interspersed with blood vessels, nerve fibers and muscle fibers.
+The subcutis (the bottom layer) consists mainly of fat and cells interspersed with blood vessels, nerve fibers, and muscle fibers.
 This layer acts as a protective cushion for what lies above it and below it.

 Frequently Asked Questions